Paddlefish - Questions and Answers

 How can you tell how old a paddlefish is, and how long do they live?

 The best way to determine age is to use the lower jaw bone called a dentary.
-Dentaries are removed from the majority of harvested fish during annual snagging seasons, then cleaned and cross-sectioned.
+Dentaries are removed from the majority of harvested fish during snagging seasons, then cleaned and cross-sectioned.
 Annual rings are counted on the cross sections (much like aging a tree using tree rings).